PowerShell/PowerShell/docs/community/governance.md

 ## Terms

 * [**PowerShell Committee**](#powershell-committee): A committee of project owners who are responsible for design decisions, approving [RFCs][RFC-repo], and approving new maintainers/committee members
-* **Project Leads**: Project Leads support the PowerShell Committee, engineering teams, and community by working across Microsoft teams and leadership, and working through industry issues with other companies.
-They also have optional votes on the PowerShell Committee when they choose to invoke them.
-The initial Project Leads for PowerShell are Angel Calvo ([AngelCalvo](https://github.com/AngelCalvo)) and Kenneth Hansen ([khansen00](https://github.com/khansen00)).
 * [**Repository maintainer**](#repository-maintainers): An individual responsible for merging pull requests (PRs) into `master` when all requirements are met (code review, tests, docs, and RFC approval as applicable).
 Repository Maintainers are the only people with write permissions into `master`.
 * [**Area experts**](#area-experts): People who are experts for specific components (e.g. PSReadline, the parser) or technologies (e.g. security, performance).